 After 2 years in the culinary program at George Brown College, I went on to apprentice and work in various food establishments – from a doughnut bakery to a top hotel kitchen and competed on Chopped Canada! (story below)

-Being an artist outside of the kitchen I brought my love of history and my artistic skills to the cakes, cookies and confections with zeal and flair and have won critical acclaim on more then one occasion for my innovative approach to creating outside the box.
+Being an archaeologist and artist outside of the kitchen I brought my love of history and my artistic skills to the cakes, cookies, and confections with zeal and flair and have won critical acclaim on more than one occasion for my innovative approach to creating outside the box.

 The jig is up, the noose is out.
 They finally found me.